jamesward/play2bars/ARTICLE.md

     }

 The `barForm` provides a mapping from a request parameter named `name` to the `name` property on the `Bar` case class (via it's constructor).
 The `index` method has been updated to pass an instance of the `barForm` into the `index` template.
 We will update that template next.
 The `addBar` method binds the request parameters into an object named `bar` then in a transaction the `bar` is inserted into the database.
+Because Squeryl is not integrated into the Play Framework, database transactions need to be explicitly started using the `inTransaction` Squeryl function.
 Then the user is redirected back to the index page.
 If the request parameters could not be mapped to a `Bar` using the `barForm` then a `BadRequest` error is returned.

 Now we need to update the `app/views/index.scala.html` template to contain: